-Develop a close relationship with your cat’s veterinarian while your cat is still healthy.
-This way they get to know your cat and can detect subtle changes that may indicate a health condition or disease.
+Work to develop a close relationship with your cat’s veterinarian while he is still healthy.
+Your veterinarian can get to know your cat and detect subtle changes that may indicate a health condition or disease.

-Cats need to visit their veterinarian more often as they age, usually about every 6 months, even if your cat appears healthy.
-Please remember that 6 months in cat years is roughly equivalent to 2 years for a person and a lot can change in that time.
+Your cat needs to visit their veterinarian more often as they age, usually about every 6 months, even if your cat appears healthy.
+Please remember 6 months in cat years is roughly equivalent to 2 years for a person and a lot can change in that time.

-2. Set Your Senior Cat Up for Success at the Veterinarian.
+2. Set Your Senior Cat Up for Success.

-Reduce the stress of veterinary visits by getting your cat comfortable with her carrier.
+Reduce the stress of veterinary visits by getting your cat comfortable with his carrier.
 Make the carrier cozy with soft, familiar bedding.
-This makes it easier to get your cat into the carrier on the day of your appointment.
+This makes it easier to get your cat into the carrier on the appointment days.

 Leave plenty of time to arrive so you are unhurried and calm.

-Ask if they have a cat-only waiting area, cat concierge service, or if you can go directly to the waiting area.
+Ask the veterinary office if they have a cat-only waiting area, cat concierge service, or if you can go directly to the waiting area.
 This helps keep your cat calm.

-Prepare a list of questions or concerns to ask your veterinarian at your cat’s regular check-up.
+Prepare a list of questions or concerns to ask your veterinarian at your cat’s wellness check-up.

 3. Learn Your Cat’s Habits and Pay Attention to Changes.

 Cats are masters at hiding illness.
-Signs are often subtle and easily missed.
+Changes are often subtle and easily missed.